BRZDRIFT/DriftScript/README.md

 // Primary Terrain Types
 enum TerrainTypes
 {
-    Normal = 0,
-	Glow = 1,
+    Normal = 0,         // See SecondaryTerrainTypeNormal for valid secondary types Glow = 1,           // valid secondary types are [0 - 31]
-	Water = 2,
+	Water = 2,          // valid secondary types are [0 - 2]
-	Lava = 3,
+	Lava = 3,           // valid secondary types are [0 - 2]
-	Diamond = 4,
+	Diamond = 4,        // valid secondary types are [0 - 1].
+(0 = Normal, 1 = Cracked)
-	PlayerColor = 8,
+	PlayerColor = 8,    // valid secondary types are [1 - 16] (i.e. player_id)
 	Unpassable = 9,     // !!
-Not a dynamic terrain!
+Not a dynamic terrain type!
 Cannot dynamically change or be set to.
-	Space = 10,
+	Space = 10,         // valid secondary type is just 0
-	CliffInner = 14,    // !!
-Not a dynamic terrain!
+	CliffClosed = 14,    // !!
+Not a dynamic terrain type!
 Cannot dynamically change or be set to.
-	CliffOuter = 15     // !!
-Not a dynamic terrain!
+	CliffBorder = 15     // !!
+Not a dynamic terrain type!
 Cannot dynamically change or be set to.
 }
 ```
 - Used in `gx_set_terrain_type` and `gx_get_terrain_type`